What Is Food Insecurity?

 - We are not always serving the same kids.
 We have families start and leave our program every year, depending on needs.
 Hunger is a community problem and deserves a community wide solution!
 Educating our kids and keeping them in school is our goal!
 We believe in kids and the power of a strong community!

-- To donate, please go to our donate page, and click on the PayPal link.
+- To donate online, please visit our donate page.
 Checks can be mailed to Feeding Our Kids, PO Box 7422, Champaign, IL 61826.
 We are involved in many great community activities, such as the Eastern Illinois Foodbank Prom.